Reference

 - String line

-- A taut line stretched between two reference points to mark a straight edge or level on site.
-The cheapest and most reliable setout tool.
+- A thin line pulled tight between two points to mark a straight edge or a level line on site.
+The cheapest and most trusted setting-out tool.

 - Swing gate